harrisonde/XML-XSLT-XPath/README.md

 The mobile version of the catalog is a simplified version of the desktop.
 On small devices the navigation links are hidden from view, until needed.
 When the sandwich button is tapped, the navigation is exposed.
 Navigation is exposed on tablet or medium devices.

 The third section of the course catalog is Search, keyword and advanced.
 A keyword search is always present in the navigation.
-An advanced search is available from coruse > course search dropdown navigation.
+An advanced search is available from course > course search dropdown navigation.
 This search allows data to be filtered by day, department, instructor, keyword, and term, and time.

 I have also included a link to the written project report in said navigation.